Meet the Maker

 Hey, thanks for stopping by.
 My name is Jody and I am the owner and maker behind Good Wheel Ceramics.

-Born and raised in Alabama/Tennessee, I'm a transplant to Winnipeg, Manitoba.
+Born and raised in Alabama/Tennessee, I'm a transplant to Canada.
 There's a bit of a long story there, involving my favorite Canadian and convincing her to marry me.
-She, in turn, convinced me to trade in good southern cooking for the prairies and a cute pup, and here we are in the heart of the Canadian prairies.
+She, in turn, convinced me to trade in good southern cooking for the Canadian mountains and a cute pup, and here we are living out west life on Vancouver Island.

 I guess you could say I stumbled into ceramics.
 I have a bachelors in biology and master's in public health, and I never knew I had a single creative bone in my body.
 After a friend showed me all the cool pottery she made in a pottery class I knew I had to give it a shot.
 I thought it was the coolest thing to essentially turn mud into things you could use around the house!